jsok/puppet-vault/README.md

 ## Support

-This module is currently only tested on Ubuntu 14.04.
+This module is currently only tested on:

+ * Ubuntu 14.04.
+ * CentOS/RedHat 6

 ## Usage